Programs

 Focus: Communication (Non-Verbal)

-All of us should ask ourselves why we focus on the 15% of communication (Spoken Word) when over 85% of communication is communicated non-verbally.
-“Starting Fires” is an immersive workshop where attendees learn how to shift their focus from the spoken word to reading and reacting off non-verbal cues.
+“FIRES” is an immersive workshop where attendees learn how to shift their focus from the spoken word (15% of communication) to reading and reacting off of non-verbal cues (85% of communication).

-Facial Expressions– One’s facial expressions conveys the emotions and intentions of what one truly feels when talking.
+Facial Expressions– An individual’s facial expressions conveys the emotions and intentions of what one truly feels when talking.

-Body Language– One’s body language is either open, closed, or neutral.
+Body Language– An individual’s body language is either open, closed, or neutral.
 Depending on what one’s body language shows will have a direct impact on the communication process.

-Tone of Voice– The tone of one’s voice will affect the meaning and impact of one’s verbal message.
+Tone of Voice– An individual’s tone of voice will affect the meaning and impact of one’s verbal message.

-Energy Levels– Energy is felt in all venues and in all forums and it is measured in intensity, not volume.
+Energy Levels– An individual’s energy is felt in all venues and in all forums and it is measured in intensity, not volume.

 Outcomes

-• Developing Managerial Skills– Employees having the skill to read co-workers non-verbal cues will sharpen their ability to lead and manage men and women from all generations.
+• Developing Managerial Skills– Leaders having the ability to read their co-workers non-verbal cues will sharpen their ability to lead and manage men and women from all generations.

 • “Working in the Moment”